kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 But as awesome as it was, <code>XMLHttpRequest</code> didn't change (most of) the world's opinion that the Internet was a fad.

 <h3>A Guy Writes A Blog Post...</h3>
-That all changed when web developer Jesse James Garrett wrote an article labeling apps that used <code>XMLHttpRequest</code> as "Ajax applications."
+That all changed when web developer Jesse James Garrett wrote an article labeling apps that used <code>XMLHttpRequest</code> as "AJAX applications."

 The article outlined how to build a web page that could load content without using page refreshes.
+In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

+The web development creativity inspired by the DOM API was far outshone by the creativity inspired by AJAX.